Frequently Asked Questions

 Our primary activities consist of the following four components reflected in our name, as well as Advocacy:

 Housing – We provide permanent housing and support services for people who are or were homeless (or at risk of homelessness).
 We emphasize a holistic approach and serve primarily individuals with a history of mental illness, addiction or both.
 On behalf of the City of Philadelphia and through our Outreach Coordination Center, we coordinate teams of outreach professionals from five nonprofit health and social service organizations.
 These teams provide 24/7 street outreach coverage for individuals living on the street and work diligently to connect individuals to housing and services.
 Project HOME's supportive housing programs at our 18 residences offer permanent, subsidized housing for individuals and families who had been homeless.
-To date, we have developed 976 units of affordable and supportive housing for persons who have experienced homelessness and low-income persons at-risk of homelessness in Philadelphia; there are an additional 62 units under construction and 100 units in the pipeline.
+Project HOME has developed 976 units of affordable and supportive housing for persons who have experienced homelessness and low-income persons at-risk of homelessness in Philadelphia; there are an additional 62 units under construction and 104 units in the pipeline.

 Opportunities for Employment – We provide computer classes, career training, job readiness workshops, life skills workshops, GED classes, adult basic literacy classes and access to other resources to help local residents improve their lives, gain employment, and pursue higher education.
 Additionally, residents have the opportunity to learn new skills, re-enter or enter the world of work, and increase income with our Social Enterprises.

 Medical Care - The Stephen Klein Wellness Center (SKWC) fulfills our commitment to addressing the health and wellness needs of people who are currently homeless, formerly homeless, and people living in our North Philadelphia community.
-At the SKWC, we offer primary medical care, psychiatric services, nurse care management, individual, couples and group counseling, peer-led outreach and care coordination, healing touch, and assistance with applying for health insurance benefits.
+At the SKWC, we offer primary medical care, dental care, psychiatric services, nurse care management, individual, couples and group counseling, peer-led outreach and care coordination, healing touch, and assistance with applying for health insurance benefits.